Conferences and Events

 Host your next event at Lyndon State College!

-Lyndon is a one-stop-shop.
-We handle the catering, parking/security, setup, and technology that you may require.
+Our one-stop-shop will handle the catering, parking/security, setup, and technology that you may require.

 Click below to check availability for your event!
 For dates of our 2017 Summer Camps, click here.

 Nearly any room on campus or outdoor facility can be rented for your next event.
 For details on spaces and pricing, please see the chart below:

 Click on the image to see seating options for two of our largest meeting areas.

 For Burke Mountain Room, options #1–9 are available; options #1–8 are available for the Bole Community Room